-We also examined if the detection of seeded tags in any of the four survey years are related to if the canal was diverting water at the time of seeding, the canal substrate upon which the tag was seeded (rock pavers/concrete apron), PIT tag size and model, and the number of days water was diverted in the two months after the tag was seeded.
+We also examined if the detection of seeded tags in any of the first four survey years are related to if the canal was diverting water at the time of seeding, the canal substrate upon which the tag was seeded (rock pavers/concrete apron), PIT tag size and model, and the number of days water was diverted in the two months after the tag was seeded.
 The linear distance between where PIT tags were seeded and the canal headgate is a measure of tag distribution within the canal and the substrate over which the tag was seeded (Figure 10).
-Over multiple annual surveys there was no significant difference in the proportion of seeded tags detected based on canal operations (diverting/not diverting) during seeding or the canal substrate over which the tag was seeded (Fishers Exact Test P > 0.05).
-Tags seeded on the canal apron during water diversion were detected 67% of the time (n = 20), but tags seeded on the apron while the canal was dewatered were detected at similar percentages (86%, n = 19) as tags seeded upstream of the apron both during (83%, n = 49) and after (89%, n = 40) water diversion.
-A greater proportion of the Mini HPT10 pit tags were detected (93%, n = 30)over multiple annual surveys compared to the TXP148511B 8.9mm tags (82%, n = 74) and the Mini HPT 8 PIT tags (73%, n = 24), but these differences were not significant either (Fishers Exact Test P > 0.05).
+Over multiple annual surveys tags seeded on the canal apron during water diversion were detected 67% of the time (n = 20), but tags seeded on the apron while the canal was dewatered were detected at similar percentages (86%, n = 19) as tags seeded upstream of the apron both during (83%, n = 49) and after (89%, n = 40) water diversion.
+However, there were not significant differences in the proportion of seeded tags detected based on canal operations (diverting/not diverting) during seeding or the canal substrate over which the tag was seeded (Fishers Exact Test P > 0.05).
+A greater proportion of the Mini HPT10 pit tags were detected (93%, n = 30) over multiple annual surveys compared to the TXP148511B 8.9mm tags (82%, n = 74) and the Mini HPT 8 PIT tags (73%, n = 24), but these differences were not significant either (Fishers Exact Test P > 0.05).
 For tags seeded during water diversion, a smaller percentage of tags were detected when tags were placed in the canal 51-52 days before dewatering (65%, n = 24), compared to when tags were seeded within 16 days of dewatering (87%, n = 45; Fishers Exact Test $P \le 0.05$).
-In 2022, 2 PIT tags that were previously seeded on the concrete apron just upstream of the bypass tube were detected at the bypass array, indicating they had passed through the bypass structure and tube.
-One tag was seeded in 2022 while water was being diverted through the canal and the other was seeded in 2021 after the canal had been dewatered.
-Seeded PIT tags were not detected crossing the fixed screen array upstream of the apron between 2018 and 2022.
-We did not detect any PIT tags associated with the 2017, 2019, or 2020 release of tagged lamprey upstream of Feed Diversion Canal screen during mobile antenna surveys conducted after canal dewatering.
+Despite sediment removal from the canal in autumn 2022, 47 seeded tags (of 156 total) from previous years were detected during the 2023 mobile canal surveys.
+Only one of the 26 PIT tags implanted in dead larval lamprey released in 2023 were detected during mobile surveys.